Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 The `*` wildcard character can appear on its own and implies Google-style.
 The "anywhere after" wildcard pattern can be combined with the `=` prefix for identifier based pattern matching.
 Search will return and highlight any word that begins with the root of the word truncated by the `*` wildcard character.

-The following will all find the term apple.
+All of the following will find the term apple.

 ```afts
 TEXT:app?e